SwissHDS/hapi-fhir/README.md

 The goal of this fork is to match the majority of the requirements defined in the simple-cases tests defined in [FHIR Terminology Ecosystem IG](https://build.fhir.org/ig/HL7/fhir-tx-ecosystem-ig/testcases.html).

-A collection of tests is available to validate the implementation when compiled locally together with the [Swiss Terminology Provider](https://github.com/SwissHDS/swiss-hds-terminolgy-provider) starter project.
+A collection of tests is available to validate the implementation when compiled locally with the [Swiss Terminology Provider](https://github.com/SwissHDS/swiss-hds-terminolgy-provider) starter project.
 These tests are inspired by the NHS®.
 Source: https://digital.nhs.uk/services/terminology-server.